TestFlowLabs/pest-plugin-bridge/docs/guide/troubleshooting.md

 # Troubleshooting

-Common issues and their solutions when using Pest Plugin Bridge.
+Common issues and their solutions when using Pest Bridge Plugin.

 ## Installation Issues